punitlanjewar/data-analysis-projects/Power BI/Retail Company Sales Data/README.md

  In the product details report KPI's(Key Performance Indicator) added which will display the Performance of by each product

- In the First KPI we can see that the performance of All Purpost Bike Stand, The targeted revenue and achieved revenue using color basis also.
+ In the First KPI we can see that the performance of All Purpose Bike Stand, The targeted revenue and achieved revenue using color basis also.

     The targeted revenue was 3.61M and the achieved revenue is 3.65M, so the revenue is more than expected